 This impulse to make sense of one’s life is a fundamental motivation for human beings, according to psychologist Dr. Paul Wong, whose research forms the basis of our addiction treatment program.
 This is one of the reasons why we put a special focus on what Wong calls “the human quest for meaning” and why we also use AA’s saying: “To thine own self be true.”

-This blog will provide you some insight into what all this talk of meaning in life is about.
+This blog will provide you with some insight into what all this talk of meaning in life is about.

 The Problem of No Meaning